evayfang2019/evayfang_test/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Degree Canditate of Obstetrics and Gynecology
+role: Master Degree Canditate of Medicine

 # Organizations/Affiliations to show in About widget
 organizations: